Stovetop Stuffing (quick, easy, homemade)

 Stovetop stuffing is essentially an unbaked version of a traditional dressing or stuffing recipe.
 It doesn’t brown on top, but you can do that too if you like.
 Just tuck it under the broiler for a few minutes.

-It’s easy and adaptable to whatever you have on hand – a great way to use up those wilting veggies in the fridge.
+This recipe is easy and adaptable to whatever you have on hand – a great way to use up those wilting veggies in the fridge.
 Sauté veggies and add bread, broth and seasonings.
 That’s it.
 The best part is measuring doesn’t matter in this recipe.
 Just taste and adjust.

 Homemade stuffing is much healthier than boxed stuffing because of the high ratio of vegetables to bread (less carbs, more nutrition).
 For 3-4 people, you’re only consuming 4-5 slices of bread for instance.
 Box stuffing also contains high levels of sodium, a lot of additives (see FAQ) and no fresh ingredients.